KimJorgensen/KungFuFlash/README.md

 Use it at your own risk!

 Kung Fu Flash will only work with the PAL version of the Commodore 64 or Commodore 128.
 The NTSC version is currently not supported.
+Disk drive emulation is limited to the ILOAD kernal vector, only supporting PRG files and there is no write support.

 ## Thanks
 Kung Fu Flash was based on or uses other open source projects: